umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 _Fusion calling validation:_

 We do not use DRAGEN's built-in fusion detection methods but continue to rely on Arriba.
 The main source of difference stems from the improved DRAGEN alignment (BAM) files that serve as Arriba input.

-* [ ] @sehrishk is re-running the fusion comparison, see [Trello](https://trello.com/c/OMKmnoQ5/1197-arriba-error-139-sbj02057-apr12-2022)
-* [ ] @sehrishk to re-process [samples with known fusion calls](https://docs.google.com/spreadsheets/d/13fdPjgg33sPKUrVcr-5JTPTGEZ3Vzb6_7y3ru5j8Auc/edit#gid=0) to check for consistency of, well, fusion calls
+We have looked at a few BALL samples that have reported/known fusions and compared fusion calls from bcbio-arriba and dragen-arriba pipelines in the table below.
+In summary, the expected fusions are picked-up consistently with both pipelines.

 | Library  |      Event     | Note                   | bcbio-arriba | dragen-arriba |
 |----------|:--------------:|------------------------|:------------:|:-------------:|